dbursztynowski/5gc/k3subuntu/README.txt

 *****************************************
 INSTALL KUBERNETES

 Below, we show two options.
-The first one is dedicated to Calico CNI.
-The second one (line 166) refers to flannel CNI.
+The first one is to use Calico CNI (INSTALL KUBERNETES FOR CALICO).
+The second one (line 167, search INSTALL KUBERNETES WITH FLANNEL) is to use flannel CNI.

 ******************************
 INSTALL KUBERNETES FOR CALICO